testkit_self_heal_selector

 Attacks that exploit this kind of access

 Given a CSS selector that no longer matches and a DOM HTML snapshot, ask the user's vision/text LLM to propose a new selector.
 Returns the suggested replacement plus the model's reasoning.
 Used by the autonomous test-fix loop.
-It is categorised as a Read tool in the Yaver MCP Server, which means it retrieves data without modifying state.
+It is categorised as a Execute tool in the Yaver MCP Server, which means it can trigger actions or run processes.
+Use rate limits and argument validation.

 testkit_self_heal_selector accepts 3 parameters: intent, dom_html, failed_selector.
 Required: dom_html, failed_selector.
 The full parameter table on this page comes from the server's own tool schema.